karlorz/full-stack-fastapi-template/infra/README.md

 kubectl config use-context context_name
 ```

-By default the context will have the long name of the cluster, you can rename it to something shorter, for example to `development`, `staging`, `production`:
+By default, the context will have the long name of the cluster, you can rename it to something shorter, for example to `development`, `staging`, `production`:

 ```bash
 kubectl config rename-context long_name development